Contact Center Solutions Featured Article

 Aspect Intros New Professional Services Practice for UC Planning and Implementation

-Aspect, a Unified Communications (News - Alert) (UC) and contact center software and services provider, has announced the launch of a new professional services and systems integration practice.
+Aspect, a Unified Communications (UC) and contact center software and services provider, has announced the launch of a new professional services and systems integration practice.
 This program is designed to assist organizations with the planning, implementation and support of Unified Communications products across their enterprises and into their contact centers.

 "With UC continuously evolving, Aspect keenly understands that both IT and business leaders have questions around how and when to deploy it across the enterprise to reap the greatest results," said Kevin Schwartz, executive vice president of Aspect Global Professional Services, in a Tuesday statement.